TeamRizu/outfox-wikijs/dev/actors/actortypes/actor.md

 | Name | Type | Description |
 | :--- | :--- | ----------- |
 [Name]Command | function | The basis for any command.
 Check [Commands](#commands) for more information.
 Name | string | The name for the actor.
 Giving this a value allows this actor to be obtain by its name by any other actor.
-Check [Obtaining Childs and ActorFrame Levels](#obtaining-childs-and-actorframe-levels) for more information.
+Check [Obtaining Children and ActorFrame Levels](#obtaining-children-and-actorframe-levels) for more information.
 BaseRotationX | number | The base rotation for the X axis.
 Any rotation value is added ON TOP of this value.
 BaseRotationY | number | The base rotation for the Y axis.
 Any rotation value is added ON TOP of this value.
 BaseRotationZ | number | The base rotation for the Z axis.
 Any rotation value is added ON TOP of this value.